nylander/GAAS/annotation/CheatSheet/cigar.md

 P | Padding; padded area in the read and not in the reference S | Soft Clipping;  the clipped nucleotides are present in the read

+In this variant, as for the description of the Ensembl CIGAR format, whitespace is removed and the order of the letter code and length are reversed (length appears before letter code) compared to the Exonerate CIGAR string.
+At the difference of the Ensembl CIGAR string, everything is encoded in only one line.
  So it could looks like that:
 >24M3I7M2D19M
-In this variant, whitespace is removed and the order of the letter code and length are reversed (length appears before letter code).

 ## Samtools extended CIGAR